This Week's Question: How do I get more online reviews?

 Why Is It Hard to Ask For a Review?

 But why is it so hard for you to ask?
 It could be that you're just afraid to ask.
 You don't want to annoy your customers, or maybe feel like you're being pushy.
 You might just forget to ask the opportunity arises and it just slips your mind.
 Or you might not be sure exactly how you should ask.

 The reality is your customers would love to give you a review, and all you need to do is just ask them.

-When is the best time to ask for a review?
 The best time to ask is when a customer tells you that you did a good job, they love working with you, or that you got some specific result at how you help them.
-Basically, the best time to ask is when they give you a compliment.
+Basically, the best time to ask for a review is when they give you a compliment.